 She took her inspiration from the Gulf of Mexico.
 Not only is it threatened deep water drilling and hurricanes but also by another natural phenomenon.

-“The Gulf is in jeopardy,” she said.
+“The Gulf is in jeopardy,” she says.
 “The sea life there is threatened by giant sea kelp – a non-native species that’s arrived by way of ships from other seas.
 So La Corrente is about the fragility of nature, and a call to preserve these natural habitats.”